EuroBasket Women: History

 The first tournament was held in 1938 in Fascist Italy, with participation of only five national teams.
-Despite losing to Lithuania (21–23), the host team won all other matches and captured inaugural title thanks to better head-to-head point difference among Top 3 teams.
+Despite losing to Lithuania (21–23), the host team won all other matches and captured the inaugural title thanks to better head-to-head point difference among Top 3 teams.
 Lithuania and Poland took silver and bronze medals respectively.

 The Second World War (1939–1945), which began the following year, interrupted the organization of women's basketball tournaments for a long time.
 The next continental championship was held in Hungary only 12 years later, in 1950.
 From 1950 to 1980, women's championships were held biennially each even year – unlike men's European Basketball Championship which were held each odd year.
 This tournament marked beginning of the era of dominance of the Eastern European teams which lasted for next four decades.
 In the last and decisive match of the final round hosts met with Soviet team.
 Hungary led after first half (24–22), but in the second half Soviets players looked much better.
 They managed to achieve victory (45–32) and to won its maiden European title.
 Czechoslovakia took bronze medals.
 At the next European Championship which was held in Moscow in 1952, Soviet team proved own dominance by beating Czechoslovakia and Hungary with margin of 23 points (52–29) and 30 points respectively (71–41).
 Two years later in Yugoslavia, Soviet team captured European title for third time by beating Czechoslovakia with margin of 7 points (69–62) in a decisive match of the final round.
 Bulgaria took bronze European Championship medals for first time.
 On the next tournament which was held in Czechoslovakia in 1956, Soviet team took gold medals for fourth time in a row by beating Hungarians in the final match (49–41) while hosts took bronze.